Skip to content

 Student Voices

-In 2020, in accordance with our Land Acknowledgment that we first enacted three years ago, we launched a Land Acknowledgment Working Group within our staff to engage more deeply with the statement on display in the Art Galleries’ spaces, as an ongoing process of reflection and to be in better relationship with Indigenous communities.
+In accordance with our Land Acknowledgment that we first enacted three years ago, we launched an Indigenous Community Building Working Group within our staff to engage more deeply with the statement on display in the Art Galleries’ spaces, as an ongoing process of reflection and to be in better relationship with Indigenous communities.
 We are educating ourselves on settler colonialism, and how it is continually present in our region and within the knowledge systems of universities, as we work towards expansive ways to welcome and support Indigenous cultural practices in our structure and programs and act as an ally to Indigenous-led advocacy.
-This group works in parallel with the efforts to create a university-wide land acknowledgment statement.
+The Group facilitates partnerships and dialogues with Tufts University entities supporting Indigenous artistic learning and Greater Boston Indigenous tribal members through programming and resource sharing.

 Accessibility

 In order to make our exhibitions, collections, and public programs both online and in-person accessible to everyone we launched a staff-led working group to research and implement best practices within the field.
-We acknowledge that this is a process, a process that we have just begun, and will continue updating our operations.
+We acknowledge that this is a process, a process that we have just begun, and are working to continually update our operations to allow for full access.

 Furthermore, we recognize the intersection between marginalized communities and disabilities and the disproportionate ways this has limited access.
 Outreach and collaborating with communities will be crucial to understand how we can better serve them.